NHS App & NHS login

 3. Enter security code

-4. Click on any PKB jump-off point such as 'Care plans' found under the 'Your health' section
+4. Click on any PKB jump-off point such as 'Test results & imaging' found under the 'Your health' section

 5. Click continue to access PKB